zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.6.6

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :file_name: File name the request is in reference to.
+   :param file_name: File name the request is in reference to.

    .. zeek:see:: smb1_message smb1_transaction2_request smb1_trans2_find_first2_request
       smb1_trans2_get_dfs_referral_request